AdithyaHari22/AdithyaHari22/README.md

 ## 🌱 Always Exploring
 I’m constantly learning and experimenting with new techniques in AI and data engineering, seeking innovative ways to merge these disciplines and build intelligent, efficient systems.

+🎯 *"Data is the foundation of AI, and I aim to engineer its future."* 🚀